makenew/tsmodule/README.md

 - [Prettier] code.
 - Futuristic debuggable unit testing with [AVA].
 - Code coverage reporting with [Istanbul] and [c8].
+- Fully automated version management and package publishing with [semantic-release].
-- Continuous testing and package publishing with [GitHub Actions].
+- Continuous checks and tests with [GitHub Actions].
 - [Keep a CHANGELOG].
 - Consistent coding with [EditorConfig].
 - Badges from [Shields.io].